cran-task-views/Agriculture/draft_agricultural_ctv.md

   [sharpshootR][] contains a compendium of utility functions supporting soils survey work including data management, summary, visualizations and conversions.For soil pedology, [aqp](https://github.com/ncss-tech/aqp/) provides a general toolkit for soil scientists: specialized data structures, soil profile summary, visualizatio, color conversion, and more.
 [SoilTaxonomy][] provides functions for parsing soil taxonomic terms.
 The ["Spatial](https://CRAN.R-project.org/view=Spatial) and [Spatio-Temporal](https://CRAN.R-project.org/view=SpatioTemporal) CRAN task views provide extensive resources in spatial statistics. [pedometrics][] has many utility functions for common analyses of soil data.

-  The [suitability](https://www.fao.org/land-water/databases-and-software/crop-information/en/) of specific soils for crop production can be analyzed using [soilassessment], including soil fertility classes, soil erosion models and soil salinity classification.
-Suitability requirements are for crops grouped into cereal crops, nuts, legumes, fruits, vegetables, industrial crops, and root crops. [soiltestcorr][] has functions for conducting correlation analysis between soil test values and crop yield data. [fertplan][] provides fertilizer recommendations based on soil test results (note this packages is optimized for horticultural crop production in Italy).
+  [Soil water retention curves](http://en.wikipedia.org/wiki/Water_retention_curv) can be calculated by the [soilwater][] packages using the Van Genuchten method for soil water retention and Mualem method for hydraulic conductivity.
+[SoilR][] models soil organic matter decomposition in terrestrial ecosystems with linear and nonlinear models.
+Soil texture triangles can be graphed using [soiltexture][]; this package can also classify and transform soil texture data.[soiltestcorr][] has functions for conducting correlation analysis between soil test values and crop yield data.
+[SoilTesting][] provides functions for calculating soil mineral concentrations from analytical lab results. [fertplan][] provides fertilizer recommendations based on soil test results (note this packages is optimized for horticultural crop production in Italy).

  Agriculture image features from spectral data can extracted with[ agrifeature][].
 It has functions to calculate gray level oo-occurrence matrix (GLCM), RGB-based begetative index (RGB VI) and normalized difference vegetation index (NDVI).
-Experimental units (e.g. plots) can be obtained from spectral images using [rPAex][].
+Experimental units (e.g. plots) can be obtained from spectral images using [rPAex][]. [mapsRinteractive][] provides functions for working with soil point data in raster format.
+The [suitability](https://www.fao.org/land-water/databases-and-software/crop-information/en/) of specific soils for crop production can be analyzed using [soilassessment][], including soil fertility classes, soil erosion models and soil salinity classification.
+Suitability requirements are for crops grouped into cereal crops, nuts, legumes, fruits, vegetables, industrial crops, and root crops.

 ### Weed science

   The package [drc][] offers versatile model fitting and after-fitting functions for dose-response curves.
+[LW1949][] implements the Litchefield and Wilcoxon dose-response analysis [1949](http://jpet.aspetjournals.org/content/96/2/99.abstract) using automation.
 [PROSPER][] is a package for simulating weed population dynamics at the individual and population level under a range of conditions including herbicide resistance and herbicide pressure.
 For ecological studies and analytical applications, the [CRAN task view for Environmetrics](https://cran.r-project.org/web/views/Environmetrics.html) provides a list of existing R resources in this topic.

 ## Additional links

-*None at this time*
+### Relevant R-Forge Projects (not otherwise listed in this resource)

+* [Global Soil Information Facilities](https://r-forge.r-project.org/projects/gsif): an initiative of the [World Soil Information Institute and Africa Soil Information Service](africasoils.net) (ISRIC) team.
+* [Soil Spectroscopy and Chemometrics](https://r-forge.r-project.org/projects/soilspec/): methods for soil spectroscopy and chemometrics involving spectral data conversion, calibration and prediction methods.
+* [Digital Soil Informatic Tools](https://r-forge.r-project.org/projects/ithir/): quantitative and numerical analysis of soils and phenomena and other information related to soils, with a focus on pedometrics.
+* [Reclim](https://r-forge.r-project.org/projects/reclim/): a collection of weather reduction functions of kinetics for the introductory carbon balance model (ICBM), a compartmental soil organic carbon model.
+* [inspectr](https://r-forge.r-project.org/projects/inspectr/): handling and analysis of Vis-NIR spectra, with a focus on soil science applications.
+* [Crop & Disease Modelling](https://r-forge.r-project.org/projects/cropsim/):  dynamic & mechanistic simulation of crop growth and development, and of plant diseases.
+* [biocro](https://r-forge.r-project.org/projects/biocro/): functions and data for plant and crop modeling.
+Simulates C4 photosynthesis, biomass production and estimates parameters for plant phyisiological models using optimization techinques and Markov chains.
+* [Crop Climate Change Course](https://r-forge.r-project.org/projects/cropcc/): materials for the course "Analyzing the impact of climate change on crops and varieties"

 -----------------------------------------------------------------